 As an instructor he helped to create the Department of Education at the Experimental State University of New York (1970–73).
 He was visiting professor at National Teachers University, Beijing, Peoples Republic of China during the Cultural Revolution (1979–81).

 Dr. Leonard is a fluent speaker of Jordanian colloquial Arabic and French.
-At the age of eighty-nine Dr. Leonard continues to work passionately and tirelessly in the field of education.
+At the age of ninety four Dr. Leonard continues to work passionately and tirelessly in the field of education.

 Laila El-Asmar Laila is a licensed clinical social worker in Bethesda, Maryland, who has been in private practice since 2007, specializing in psychotherapy and cross-cultural therapy for individuals, couples and families.
 She earned her Master’s Degree in Social Work from The Catholic University of America in Washington, DC and a Bachelor's Degree in Sociology and Spanish from LaSalle University in Philadelphia, Pennsylvania.

 Laila’s unique background (First generation, half-Italian and half-Palestinian) has given her a deep appreciation of diverse human experiences.
 She comes from a multigenerational line of human right activists beginning with her paternal grandmother and father, Dr. Fouzi El-Asmar, who was a distinguished Palestinian writer, poet, academic, and journalist.
 From her father, a recognized authority on the political and social conditions of the Palestinian people, Laila gained a passion for human rights that became integral to her work in mental health and human services.